-Media strategy, persuasive writing, data visualization, social media, relationships with national U.S. media, inter-cultural corporate training
+Media strategy, content creation, social media, relationships with U.S. media, Korean economics and politics

 Media, Automotive, International

 The Washington Post, Hyundai Motor Co.